SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-formats.md

 * `timestamp` is a UNIX timestamp.

 :::important
-Currently Sumo interprets meta tags as non-identifying dimensions.
-However, this is subject to a change and meta tags and intrinsic tags will both be treated as identifying dimensions.
-To conform to the target behavior from the beginning, place all your metric's metadata in `intrinsic_tags` section.
+Currently Sumo Logic interprets meta tags as non-identifying dimensions.
+This is subject to a change and meta tags and intrinsic tags will both be treated as identifying dimensions in the future.
+To conform to the target behavior from the beginning, place all your metric metadata in the `intrinsic_tags` section.
 :::

 In the Graphite-formatted metric described above, the bit that identifies the thing being measured—the `metric_path`—is: